sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

  1
 ```

-It means that except the third row, all other rows contains missing values.
+It means that except the third row, all other rows contain missing values.
 Using `byrow` with `count` function, we can count the number of non-missing values in each row,

 ```jldoctest
 julia> byrow(ds, count, :, by = !ismissing)